ibm-cloud-docs/ContinuousDelivery/limitations_plans.md

 * Use an optional header `IBM-CLOUD-API-KEY` to add CD and toolchains while creating a project.
 Generate a key for your API key from [here](https://cloud.ibm.com/login?redirect=%2Fiam%2Fapikeys).

-To successfully link a toolchain and CD instance parameters, you must use the `IBM-CLOUD-API-KEY` header.
+To successfully link a toolchain and Continuous Delivery instance parameters, you must use the `IBM-CLOUD-API-KEY` header.
 {: note}

-* Add request parameters `toolchain_ID` and `cd_instance` to link your Git project to a specific CD and toolchain instance.
+* Add request parameters `toolchain_ID` and `cd_instance` to link your Git project to a specific Continuous Delivery and toolchain instance.

  The `toolchain_id` parameter supersedes the `cd_instance` parameter.
 If both are provided, the toolchain ID is used.
 However, if only the `cd_instance` parameter is given, a default toolchain is automatically created for the specified CD instance.
  {: note}

-To find your CD and toolchain instance IDs:
+To find your Continuous Delivery and toolchain instance IDs:

    1. Go to [Resources](https://cloud.ibm.com/resources) in [IBM Console](https://cloud.ibm.com).
-   1. From your Resources, click the required toolchain or CD instance.
+   1. From your Resources, click the required toolchain or Continuous Delivery instance.
    1. Click **Details** to view and copy the GUID and CRN details.
    1. For `toolchain_ID` parameter, use the toolchain's GUID.
 For `cd_instance` paramter, use either GUID or CRN as its value.